NicoHern/abapilot-mcp/README.md

 ## Getting access

 ABAPilot is a commercial product by [Crimson Consulting SL](https://crimsonconsultingsl.com) (Valencia, Spain).
-This repository hosts public documentation.
+The npm connector is free (MIT); the in-system backend is licensed.

 **Request a demo:** https://crimsonconsultingsl.com/contact-crimson-consulting/ — POC deployment on your dev system takes about two hours.